egg mandu soup

 Frozen dumplings are ideal because they keep their shape when boiled.
 Fresh dumplings may tear in the broth, making it cloudy.
 Choosing good-quality frozen dumplings helps create a flavorful soup.

 Bibigo gyoza is popular in Korea and internationally for their convenience and consistent quality.
 Both round steamed dumplings and half-moon shapes work well in this soup.
-They cook quickly and are widely available in most supermarkets.

-Egg Dumplings Soup Ingredients
+Egg Dumpling Soup Ingredients

 Main Ingredients